 - Improved skin – Participants commonly reported brighter and clearer skin.
 In addition, it served as an eczema remedy in one case and healed urticaria (hives) in another.
 One other unexplained skin rash disappeared as well.

 It’s not necessary to embrace dangerous fad diets to lose weight.
 There are a number of healthy ways to approach losing weight steadily and safely.
-Here are a few more ideas for consideration.
+Here are a few more ideas for consideration and some to avoid!